-Resident Directors
+Associate Director and Resident Directors

-The Resident Directors (RDs) are live in professional staff members who ensure the safety and wellbeing of the residence hall.
-Additionally, RDs supervise a staff of Resident Assistants (RAs) and play a big role in the development of a positive and nurturing community.
-RDs also serve as a wealth of information and support for the residents of their hall.
-Holding office hours, RDs are available to meet and assist with any issues or concerns that may arise during your time on campus.
-Your RD is an invaluable resource and is definitely worth getting to know - after all, they are here for you.
+The Resident Directors (RDs) at the Dobbs Ferry campus and Associate Director (AD) at the Manhattan campus are live-in professional staff members who ensure the safety and wellbeing of the residence hall or dorm.
+Additionally, AD and RDs each supervise a staff of Resident Assistants (RAs) and play a big role in the development of a positive and nurturing community.
+AD and RDs also serve as a wealth of information and support for the residents of their hall.
+Holding office hours, AD and RDs are available to meet and assist with any issues or concerns that may arise during your time on campus.
+Your AD or RD is an invaluable resource and is worth getting to know - after all, they are here for you.